Unit 1 – The Land and the People of BC

 As you’ve read, oral history is a central feature of First Nations society.
 Here are two fascinating examples of First Nations oral histories being supported by modern science.

-ASSIGNMENT 2: After reading the first article (and the section concerning First Nations in the second article), refer back to pages 8-9 in your textbook.
+ASSIGNMENT 2: After reading the first article, refer back to pages 8-9 in your textbook.
 In a short paragraph, answer the following question:

 “Our people live in an oral culture” – what does an “oral culture” look like?
 How would you describe an oral culture?

 Do these articles suggest that opinions about First Nations oral traditions are changing?

 ASSIGNMENT 3: Getting familiar with BC’s First Nations & BC geography.
 Use the above map (and feel free to use other online resources) to complete the following hand-out: BCFNS 12 – Mapping Activity

 Also, check out this AWESOME online map of Indigenous groups across the planet: Native-Land.ca